natalia-fpintos/Get-into-tech/README.md

-# Get-into-tech
+# Get into tech :computer:

-Get into tech: notes and projects
+Notes and projects for the Get into tech programme - 2018